ZeroPivot/partitioned_array/README.md

 Note: Managed partitioned array info is near the bottom of this README.md file, and will be updated accordingly; just need to get a bearing on how im going to write this documentation (Last updated: 10/19/2022 12:11PM)

 See: CHANGELOG.md for a list of changes
+## Update 11/18/2022

+Added FileContextManagedPartitionedArray info on implementation at the end of README.md

 ## Update 9/25/2021